 Rick Kaselj, MS

-Hey Shawna K, ChallengeWorkouts.com.
-I recently got a question about back fat and what to do about it.
+Hey, this is Shawna K from ChallengeWorkouts.com.
+I recently received a question about back fat and what to do about it.

-One time I used to think that there was no hope in trouble spot training but recent studies are showing that there is a thermogenic effect when you do specific training for a muscle group.
+I used to think that there was no hope in spot-training, but recent studies are showing that there is a thermogenic effect when you do specific training for a muscle group.

-The way I see it is that if you pair specific muscle group training with metabolically challenging exercise, you have a good chance of spot reducing in your trouble areas.
+The way I see it is, if you pair specific muscle group training with metabolically challenging exercises, you have a good chance of spot-reducing in your trouble areas.

-But it’s really important to include that metabolically challenging exercise that raises your metabolism.
-I mean you are not just going to do donkey kicks or sit-ups for one specific body part and expect to magically improve that area.
-But when you pair it with hard work and heart pounding metabolism raising exercise, you have a good chance.
+But it’s really important to include those metabolically challenging exercises that raises your metabolism.
+You can’t expect to simply do donkey kicks or sit-ups to target a specific body part and magically improve that area.
+But when you pair it with hard work and heart pounding metabolism raising exercises, you have a good chance.

 Allow me to share this back fat blasting workout for you.